 🗨️"Ask better questions."

 Most books, podcasts, and creators talk about why it’s important to be empathetic, confident, or authentic, but they rarely show what that sounds like in the moment.
-It’s like telling a complete beginner in a foreign language how important it is to sound authentic, but only handing them a dictionary.
+It’s like telling a complete beginner in a foreign language, "Just act like you know the language.
+You'll eventually figure out how to speak it."
 Without learning how to build full sentences, the advice just isn’t usable.

 When it comes to real conversations, people are asking things like:

-• “How can I sound confident without being fake?”
+• “How can I make a joke without being offensive?

 What they often get back is: vague pep talks, tips that only work if you're super outgoing, or a therapy-style breakdown that feels too clinical.
 And sometimes, it’s worse.
 People get shamed with things like, “If you can’t do these three things, that’s on you.”
 That kind of advice just makes things harder.